elbobo/aframe-multisrc-component/README.md

 Under the hood `multisrc` is adding a different material to each 'side' of a shape.
 This is made from an array of materials that three.js now allows to be added to the mesh [Please see here](https://stackoverflow.com/a/50645451/1729877) for SO answer and discussion that prompted this approach.

-Aside from the `src` attribute, these materials inherit properties from the default material component added to the entity.
-I think the most common use case of this is to apply different textures so I have made this straightforward to use.
-You can however target the individual materials and effect other properties.
+Aside from the `src` attribute, these materials inherit properties from the default material component added to the entity so as to make its usage familiar.
+I think the most common use case of this is to apply different textures so I have affecting this declarative so its straightforward to use.
+You can however target the individual materials and effect other properties programatically.
 I have included a function that allows you to make granular changes should you wish to.

-Materials are in an array in the standard order for applying materials and so can be reached by their index i.e. 0 = positive-x, 1 = negative-x, 2 = positive-y etc.
+Materials are kept in an array in the standard order for applying materials, so individual materials can be reached by their index i.e. 0 = positive-x, 1 = negative-x, 2 = positive-y etc.

 So, assuming you have `multisrc` attached to an element with id 'foo' you could use the `granularChange` function to target the right hand side material on a cube and change its colour like so;